 - Pain in the spine and limbs is described by some sufferers, but not others.

-- Temporary paralysis of the respiratory muscles - requires help breathing via a ventilator.
+- Temporary paralysis of the respiratory muscles - requires to help to breathe via a ventilator.

 - Difficulty chewing and swallowing - require feeding through a tube.